Achievable logoAchievable logo

 2. Implicit memory:

-• Unconscious influence: Involves processes we can’t easily articulate but which affect our actions.
+• Unconscious influence: Involves processes you can’t easily describe in words but that still shape your behavior.

 • Procedural memory: Skills like riding a bike or driving a car.

-• Priming: Exposure to a stimulus influences a later response, such as a red hexagon priming the concept of “stop.”
+• Priming: Exposure to a stimulus influences a later response, such as a red octagon priming the concept of “stop.”

 3. Episodic memory: